bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 >
 > [...]

 This function accepts exactly 400 values for the "status."
-Many test frameworks make it easy to dynamically create one test for each value.
+With WPT's testharness.js, it's easy to dynamically create one test for each value.
 Unless we have reason to believe that a browser may exhibit drastically different behavior for any of those values (e.g. correctly accepting `546` but incorrectly rejecting `547`), then the complexity of testing those cases probably isn't warranted.

 Instead, focus on writing declarative tests for specific values which are novel in the context of the algorithm.
 For ranges like in this example, testing the